Betty Ford: Public image, influence, and candor

 At the time her husband assumed the presidency, reporters speculated on what kind of first lady Ford would be, as they thought her predecessor, Pat Nixon, as noted by one reporter, to be the "most disciplined, composed first lady in history."
-Ford ultimately became a popular and impactful first lady.
+Ford ultimately became a popular and influential first lady.
 In the opinion of The New York Times and several presidential historians, "Mrs. Ford's impact on American culture may be far wider and more lasting than that of her husband, who served a mere 896 days, much of it spent trying to restore the dignity of the office of the president."
-She was regarded to be the most politically outspoken first lady since Eleanor Roosevelt.
-Ford regarded Roosevelt a role model.
+She was regarded to be the most politically outspoken first lady since Eleanor Roosevelt, whom she regarded as a role model.
 Active in social policy, Ford broke new ground as a politically active presidential spouse.

-Repeatedly speaking out on women's issues, Ford was a leader in the changing status of women in American society.
+Repeatedly speaking out on women's issues, Ford was a leader in championing the changing status of women in American society.
 Ford surprised the media and the public by explicitly supporting a woman's right to an abortion, the Equal Rights Amendment (ERA), and grass roots activism.
 Ford took these stances despite recognizing that they created a political risk of conservative backlash against her husband.
 However, not everything Ford did as first lady broke tradition.
-Ford also enjoyed the traditional role as hostess of the White House and on a daily basis spent most of her energy on the family, health, and filling in for her husband on the hustings.
+Ford also enjoyed the traditional role as hostess of the White House and on a daily basis spent most of her energy on the family, health, and serving as a surrogate for her husband on the political campaign trail.

 Steinhauer of The New York Times described Ford as "a product and symbol of the cultural and political times—doing the Bump dance along the corridors of the White House, donning a mood ring, chatting on her CB radio with the handle First Mama—a housewife who argued passionately for equal rights for women, a mother of four who mused about drugs, abortion and premarital sex aloud and without regret."
-Ford was open about the benefits of psychiatric treatment, and spoke understandingly about marijuana use and premarital sex.
-The New York News Service wrote that Ford was, "constitutionally incapable of uttering 'no comment' or otherwise fudging an answer.".
+Ford was open about the benefits of psychiatric treatment and spoke understandingly about marijuana use and premarital sex.
+The New York News Service wrote that Ford was, "constitutionally incapable of uttering 'no comment' or otherwise fudging an answer."
 As first lady, remarking on her honest candor and the sometimes-controversial remarks it resulted in, Ford declared, "I am not very good at making up stories."
 In another instance, she commented, "it's just impossible for me to lie and look someone in the eyes and talk to them.
-This is my problem".
+This is my problem."
 While President Ford never attempted to silence his wife, some of his senior staff resented her independent candor.
+Margaret Brown Klapthor later wrote of Ford's candor, "she has the self-confidence to express herself with humor and forthrightness whether she speaks to friends, to the press or to a multitude."